 - Maximize team effectiveness by centralizing relevant tools

 Aligning sales teams with executive AMAs in Slack channels

-To maximize team effectiveness, sales representatives at Box have evolved how they connect and share news, boosting morale and keeping productivity high in a network of Slack channels, virtual spaces to share messages, digital tools and files.
+To maximize team effectiveness, sales representatives at Box have evolved how they connect and share news, boosting morale and keeping productivity high in a network of Slack channels, digital spaces to share messages, tools and files.
 Box also started weekly Ask Me Anything sessions (AMAs) with executive leaders in Slack to foster transparency, employee engagement and alignment.

 “We have a virtual, company-wide lunch every Friday which includes an executive AMA,” explains Wayland.
 “We facilitate this AMA via Slack to ensure our employees around the world feel like they have a voice.
 Employees can ask questions and check in on executive responses no matter what time zone they’re in.”

 “Our global account teams around the world are communicating and collaborating in Slack.
 They’re helping each other and helping our customers be more successful.”

 In lieu of in-person check-ins, sales leaders at Box lean on Slack to build camaraderie and bring everyone together in a shared, virtual space.
 “With Slack, we don’t have to do any pushing or pulling,” Wayland says.
 “It’s where our team communicates and collaborates.”

 And even if they’re away from their computer, sales teams at Box can stay connected.
 “The speed and simplicity of Slack and the mobile app is excellent.”

 Maintaining customer relationships and retention with Slack Connect